danmayer/NothingCalendar/README.md

 * add live error reporting hoptoad or whatnot for site
 * add hurl / api links to README
 * possible phonegap compatibility for native android / iphone app.
+* Twitter tweet text is getting displayed to the screen for some reason, fix it

 ### Later
 * Build out as a generic rails or ActiveRecord plugin that syncs offline storage / json.
 Doesn't have to be on user model.
 Needs a unique id to associate / sync to and a key.
 Then you could have acts_as_syncable or some such on any model, or perhaps the plugin creates its own model with a foreign key to the declared model. either way to allow for generic sync, restore, and merge.